How Deere, Caterpillar kept plants running during the coronavirus outbreak

 Production employees are allowed time off up to 10 weeks at 2/3 of their salary for child care.

-Caterpillar spokeswoman Kate Kenny said the benefits are available to all employees, not just union members.
+Caterpillar spokeswoman Kate Kenny said the benefits are available to all employees who are unable to work from home, not just union members.

-Workers are required to go for temperature checks before entering the facility.
-To ensure social distancing, lunch hours have been extended and visitor access to facilities has been limited.
+Workers are required to go for temperature checks before entering some facilities.
+To ensure social distancing, lunch hours have been extended at some locations and visitor access has been limited.

 It has not been smooth sailing for the two equipment manufacturers.
 Factories are hobbled by supply shortages, weakened demand and increased absenteeism among workers.